botfront/botfront-helm/README.md

-# Helm charts for Botfront
+# Botfront Helm Charts

-THIS REPO IS WORK IN PROGRESS
+This repo contains 2 charts:

+- `botfront`: the Botfront platform
+- `botfront-project`: The Rasa project connected to Botfront,

+At this time you need to install both separately.

 ## Prerequisites

-Kubernetes 1.12+
+- Kubernetes 1.12+
-Helm 2.11+
+- Helm 2.11+
-Persistent volume provisioner support in the underlying infrastructure
+- Persistent volume provisioner support in the underlying infrastructure

 ## Add the repository